-PROTOCOL I.4.H: Over the Counter Medications
+PROTOCOL II.4.H: Over the Counter Medications

-- SO-TAC providers, at their discretion and upon the expressed desire of members of the sponsoring law enforcement Special Operations team, may make available non-sedating OTC medications. - SO-TAC providers shall not prescribe OTC medications. - If a potentially sedating OTC is taken by a Special Operations team member that member will be considered non-operational as detailed in the Supplement Tactical Protocol section. - SO-TAC providers should ensure, to the best of their abilities that no contraindications exist to the Special Operations team member selected OTC medication. - 5.
-In instance where SO-TAC providers deem treatment and evaluation beyond OTC medication, in the best interest of the Special Operations team member, SO-TAC providers shall advise the Special Operations team member to seek such treatment and shall not make available OTC medication. - 6.
-See list of OTC meds permitted by medical direction.
+- TEMS providers, at their discretion and upon the expressed desire of members of the sponsoring law enforcement Special Operations team, may make available approved OTC medications. - 2.
+If a potentially sedating OTC is taken by a Special Operations team member that member will be considered non-operational as detailed in the Supplement Tactical Protocol section. - TEMS providers should ensure, to the best of their abilities that no contraindications exist to the Special Operations team member selected OTC medication. - 4.
+In instance where TEMS providers deem treatment and evaluation beyond OTC medication, in the best interest of the Special Operations team member, they shall advise the Special Operations team member to seek such treatment and shall not make available OTC medication. - 5.
+See appendix B for a list of OTC meds permitted by medical direction.